OFF THE RECORD - Seton Hall Law

 Additional Topics

-Here are a few more pointers on how to write an addendum that will enhance your application:
+Here are a few final pointers to help ensure your addendum strengthens your application:

 Thinking of applying to Seton Hall Law?
 Check out our application requirements using the link below.